Gemstone Vase Filler Ideas

 A succulent bowl made by surrounding a pre-made succulent arrangement in an 8" bubble bowl with about 3 pounds of colored moonstone.

-Three large hydrangea stems supported in a 3" x 4" x 8" rectangular vase by about two pounds of pink Botswana agate.
+Three large hydrangea stems supported in a 3" x 4" x 8" rectangular vase with about two pounds of pink Botswana agate.

 Ideas for Using Gem Vase Fillers